 Five years on, and the second rising of Beca is underway.
 Moore, now a new addition to the Beca group, here uses her new position to invite in art students of Coleg Menai, where she herself studied, to create a group discussion centred on the ‘Beca Rising: Paul and Peter Davies Exhibition’ at Storiel in Bangor.

 Jo Castellans is a mature student of Art and Design.
 Her background is in performance and her interests include Fine Art, Design, Photography, Architecture and writing.
-A Manchester lass through and through, her three children were born here in Wales and speak conversational Welsh. @jolatino123
+A Manchester lass through and through, her three children were born here in Wales and speak conversational Welsh. @jolantino123

 Simon Foster is a photographer and digital artist.
-Relatively new to Wales, comes from a science background. @metalkdesign
+Relatively new to Wales, he comes from a science background. @metalkdesign

 Josie Jones studies Art at Bangor and is interested in Graphic Design and Photography. @josiemeganj